Tobotimus/Red-DiscordBot/CONTRIBUTING.md

 ### 4.4 Make
 You may have noticed we have a `Makefile` and a `make.bat` in the top-level directory.
 For now, you can do a few things with them:
 1. `make reformat`: Reformat all python files in the project with Black
-2. `make stylecheck`: Check if any `.py` files in the project need reformatting
+2. `make stylecheck`: Check if any `.py` files in the project need reformatting.
-3. `make newenv`: Set up a new virtual environment in the `.venv` subdirectory, and install Red and its dependencies.
-If one already exists, it is cleared out and replaced.
-4. `make syncenv`: Sync your environment with Red's latest dependencies.

 The other make recipes are most likely for project maintainers rather than contributors.

-You can specify the Python executable used in the make recipes with the `PYTHON` environment variable, e.g. `make PYTHON=/usr/bin/python3.8 newenv`.
+On Posix systems, you can specify the Python executable used in the make recipes with the `PYTHON` environment variable, e.g. `make PYTHON=/usr/bin/python3.8 newenv`.

 ### 4.5 Keeping your dependencies up to date
-Whenever you pull from upstream (V3/develop on the main repository) and you notice either of the files `setup.cfg` or `tools/dev-requirements.txt` have been changed, it can often mean some package dependencies have been updated, added or removed.
-To make sure you're testing and formatting with the most up-to-date versions of our dependencies, run `make syncenv`.
-You could also simply do `make newenv` to install them to a clean new virtual environment.
+Whenever you pull from upstream (V3/develop on the main repository) and you notice the file `poetry.lock` has been changed, it can often mean some package dependencies have been updated, added or removed.
+To make sure you're testing and formatting with the most up-to-date versions of our dependencies, run `poetry install`.

 ### 4.6 To contribute changes